TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 - RSS

-Do not use:

-- Anything else

 ### VPN

-Note: A good rules is to avoid any VPN that has referals and/or advertise and/or do fake "time limited" sales (basically 99% of them).
+Note: A good rules is to avoid any VPN that has referrals and/or advertise and/or do fake "time limited" sales (basically 99% of them).

 Use: